-According to CollegeBoard, the average tuition for a public four year school is $9,410.
-Keep in mind that this is in-state tuition.
-If you’re going to a school out-of-state, the tuition will increase—a public four-year school averaged $23,893 for out of state students.
+According to CollegeBoard, the average in-state tuition for a public four-year school is $9,410.
+If you’re going school out-of-state, you can expect that bill to soar somewhere around $23,893.
 And those are just averages.
 Depending on what school or state you choose, the tuition could be even higher.

 At a mere $3,435, the tuition at community college seems like a huge savings, right?
-Well, keep reading.
+Keep reading.
 There are still a few more things you should know.

-Even if you qualify for financial aid, keep in mind that it only contributes to your tuition.
-College comes with a list of expenses that aren’t covered under tuition, and it’s up to you to figure out your budget for these things.
-Some things to consider: fees, books, food, housing, and transportation.
-CollegeBoard estimates that the cost of books and supplies for a year at a community college will be around $1,300.
-Add that to a yearly tuition of $3,435 and the total rises to: $9,470 for your estimated two years.
+College comes with a list of expenses in addition to tuition, and it’s up to you to figure out your budget for these things (financial aid packages apply to tuition alone).
+Some things to consider are fees, books, food, housing, and transportation.
+CollegeBoard estimates that the cost of books and supplies for one year will be around $1,300.
+Add that to your tuition and you’re looking at about $9,470 per year.

 And no matter what kind of school you choose, the cost of college just keeps rising.

-Don’t assume just because you’re attending a community college that you won’t accumulate any student debt during your time there.
-CollegeBoard found that the odds of you leaving school with debt does significantly decrease if you earn your associates degree from a community college.
-However 41% of students still owed money after graduation.
-And 21% of students graduating from community college were already over $10,000 in debt.
+Don’t assume just because you’re attending a community college that you won’t accumulate any student debt.
+While the odds of leaving school with debt significantly decrease by earning an associate degree from a community college, 41% of students still owe money after graduation.
+And 21% of students graduating from community college are already over $10,000 in debt.

-While some community colleges have a bachelor’s degree program, most only offer an associates or an extremely specialized certificate, such as ASL interpretation or welding.
-And unless your associates degree is for an incredibly specific job—like an air traffic controller, or a dental hygienist—it’s not much more than a stepping stone to a bachelor’s.
+While some community colleges have a bachelor’s degree program, most only offer an associate or an extremely specialized certificate, such as ASL interpretation or welding.
+And unless your associate degree is for an incredibly specific job—like an air traffic controller or a dental hygienist—it’s not much more than a stepping stone to a bachelor’s.

 It’s important to make sure the school you plan to attend will accept your transfer credits.
 Some won’t.
 For instance, even if you’ve already taken a specific class, you may have to take it again simply because the college you’re transferring to won’t accept the credit.